scriptrdotio/howto/architecture/security.md

 ## User and device directory
 Each application of a scriptr.io account has its own user and device directory.
 Directories are not shared across applications, which means that a device or a user who is identified in an application is unknown to other applications of the same scriptr.io account.

+### Suspended users/devices
+Any suspended user or device looses its rights to access your application during the suspension period.

 ### Credentials
 Adding a new a user or a device into the directory can be done from the workspace or using the corresponding APIs.
 It requires providing a user name (respectively a device name) and a password that will be used to generate an **authentication token**.
 If a token is lost or corrupted, a new token can be regenerated, which automatically invalidates the other one.
 It is also possible to modify the password, which leads to the automatic regeneration of an authentication token, and the invalidation of the former password and token respectively.